 Quetiapine is well absorbed and extensively metabolised following oral administration.

-The bioavailability of quetiapine is not significantly affected by administration with food.
 Quetiapine is approximately 83% bound to plasma proteins.
 Steady-state peak molar concentrations of the active metabolite norquetiapine are 35% of that observed for quetiapine.
-The elimination half lives of quetiapine and norquetiapine are approximately 7 and 12 hours, respectively.

 The pharmacokinetics of quetiapine and norquetiapine are linear across the approved dosing range.
 The kinetics of quetiapine does not differ between men and women.